All About Insurance Underwriters

 - Fannie Mae Desktop Underwriter

-What education is needed to be an Insurance Underwriter?
+What education or degrees do I need to become an Insurance Underwriter?

 How Long Does it Take to Become an Insurance Underwriter?